OpenGene/AfterQC/README.md

 ***Debubble options***
 If you want to eliminate bubble artifact, turn debubble option on (this is slow, usually you don't need to do this):
 ```
-  --debubble            specify whether apply debubble algorithm to remove the
+  --debubble            enable debubble algorithm to remove the
                         reads in the bubbles.
 Default is False
   --debubble_dir=DEBUBBLE_DIR
                         specify the folder to store output of debubble